mikejac/node-red-contrib-google-smarthome/README.md

   `Port`: TCP port of your choosing for incoming connections from Google.
 Must match what you entered in the
           *Actions on Google* project.
 If empty, it will use the same port as Node-RED.

-  `Use external SSL offload`: If enabled, SSL encryption is not used by the node and must be done elsewhere.
+  `Use external SSL offload`: If enabled, the smarthome service will use HTTP instead of HTTPS.
+Check if you want to
+                              do SSL termination on a reverse proxy.

   `Public Key`: Full path to public key file, e.g. `fullchain.pem` from Let's Encrypt.